Hope-Dies-Here/E-Commerce/README.md

 # E-Commerce Project

 ## Overview
 This project is an e-commerce platform designed to provide a seamless shopping experience for users.
 It includes features such as product browsing, a shopping cart, and secure checkout.
+The backend is powered by Node.js and Supabase, while the frontend uses EJS templates and TailwindCSS for styling.

+---

 ## Features
 - User authentication and authorization
 - Product catalog with search and filtering
 - Shopping cart functionality
 - Order management
-- Payment gateway integration
+- Admin panel for product management
+- Visual representation via EJS rendering

+---

 ## Tech Stack
 - **Backend**: Node.js, Express.js
-- **Frontend**: ወፍ
+- **Frontend**: EJS, TailwindCSS
-- **Database**: Postgres
+- **Database**: PostgreSQL (via Supabase)
 - **Authentication**: JSON Web Tokens (JWT)

+---

 ## Installation
 1. Clone the repository: